6 Things CFOs Are Looking For: Conversations from the World Finance Forum

 In the Workiva platform, for instance, your reporting can be as real time as your source systems—depending on where they are getting data from and how quickly they update.
-The most frequent data refresh we have seen a customer set up is every 20 minutes, but you can also update on demand at any time with the click of a button once your data connections are set up.
+The most frequent data refresh we’ve seen a customer set up is every 20 minutes, but you can also update on demand at any time with the click of a button once your data connections are set up.

 6. Compliance with data security demands

 “Coming from a big multinational, one of the issues we face is around data.
 We have a big data team who have governance and firewalls and all those things.
-Our organisation can be very prescriptive and put lots of things in place to make access a challenge.”
+Our organization can be very prescriptive and put lots of things in place to make access a challenge.”

 Technology should fit the way you work—and that includes how you manage your data.
 It should adapt to your current state.
-It is not about a new technology implementation dictating what you need to do.
-Research what security measures a potential vendor has put in place to determine if it is in accord with your own policies—the best software companies should be able to produce all the testing, certifications, data architecture diagrams and other supporting material you need to bring to your IT team.
+It’s not about a new technology implementation dictating what you need to do.
+Research what security measures a potential vendor has put in place to determine if it is in accord with your own policies—the best software companies should be able to produce all the testing, certifications, data architecture diagrams, and other supporting material you need to bring to your IT team.

 At Workiva, we have some of the biggest pharmaceutical companies, the biggest airlines, eight out of the top 10 global systemically important banks (GSIB)—the types of companies that have very stringent data requirements.
 We consistently hear from conversations with their cybersecurity people that Workiva is a gold standard.